gocomu/comu/README.md

 ## Command Line helper

-To get started you can use [`gocomu`](https://github.com/gocomu/cli), a command line interface designed to make working with `comu` a much faster experience.
+To get started faster you can use [`gocomu`](https://github.com/gocomu/cli), a command line interface designed to make working with `comu` a simpler experience.
 Especially recommended to newcomers.

 Install `gocomu` by running
 ```